 A Word of Caution Regarding Store-Bought Peanut Butter

 If you have to buy ready-to-eat peanut butter, do check the list of ingredients on the jar thoroughly.
 These should contain at least 90% peanuts.
 Also, they have a lot of added oils, emulsifiers, sugar, and other additives.
-Avoid these as far as possible and opt for one without too many preservatives and added oils.
+Avoid these as much as possible and opt for one without too many preservatives and added oils.

 The oil in it should be the natural peanut oil.
-It is best if you can find where the peanuts were grown and that they are not genetically modified or heavily sprayed with pesticides.
+It is best if you can find out where the peanuts were grown and that they are not genetically modified or heavily sprayed with pesticides.

 Also, check for the levels of aflatoxins in the peanuts as these are really harmful to your health.
 So, the quality and shelf life of peanut butter may be based on the way the peanuts are grown!

-What Happens if you Eat Expired Peanut Butter?
+What Happens If You Eat Expired Peanut Butter?

 Technically, peanut butter expires or becomes unfit for use if it has gone hard and dry and smells rancid.
 It will not have bacteria or fungus-like the normal butter.